 Students should be aware that failure to comply with the sickness/absence Protocol will result in the absence being recorded as Unauthorised.
 Students who fail to comply with the sickness/absence protocol must attend a Progress Review Meeting.
 The seconding Trust will be informed of the breach in protocol for all seconded students.

-Accessing Sickness and Absence records
+Accessing Sickness and Absence Records

 It is recommended that students also keep a note of their own sickness/absence to track how much time they have had off and to inform the discussion.
 Any anomalies can then be identified and discussed with the Personal Tutor and remedial action agreed upon.
-Students have up to three months following the last day of a period of sickness/absence to query their record.
+Students have up to one month following the last day of a period of sickness/absence to query their record.
 Amendment requests will not be made after this point.

 The University will only amend a student’s record upon information provided from a confirmed source:

 - Signed registers verify attendance at university.
 To amend a theory absence due to an unsigned register, the lecturer for the queried session must email email@example.com to confirm the student’s attendance.